 With the ASAT classic, you’re getting a guitar designed by Leo Fender himself, with improvements like 6 individual barrel saddles and a contoured back for comfort.
 The ASAT Classic sits right between the Classic Vibe Tele and the Fender Player series price-wise, making it a great compromise.

 Final Thoughts on the Squier Classic Vibe Telecaster

 The Squier Classic Vibe Telecaster, even with its shortcomings, is a viable choice for working musicians looking for archetypal Telecaster tones and feel on a shoestring budget.

-Not only that, but it’s a great guitar for beginners, too.
-It’s priced at an accessible level, and it will grow with you as you develop your skills – you could even go so far as to say that if this is all you can afford, it’s the only guitar you’ll ever need.
+Not only that, but it’s a great guitar for beginners.
+It’s priced at an accessible level and it will grow with you as you develop your skills.
+You could even go so far as to say if this is all you can afford, it’s the only guitar you’ll ever need.